Skip to Content

 Light Sensor Switch

 When a person enters the room, motion sensor light switches detect movement or body heat, turning on the light and shutting it off when the person leaves.
-These switches are simple to install, with only a few essential tools.
+These controllers are simple to install, with only a few essential tools.

-See this sensor switch at Amazon [sponsored link]
+See this sensor at Amazon [sponsored link]

 Touch Plate Switch

 To turn them on, touch them once, then again to turn them off.
-You cannot wire the touch plate switch between the power source and the lights since the switches are momentary contact, and you will only connect the wires for a short time.
+You cannot wire the touch plate between the power source and the lights since the switches are momentary contact, and you will only connect the wires for a short time.

 Motion Sensor Switch